GenghisKhandybar/portfolioSite/content/project/SpringKingdom/index.md

 Finally, you can use prisoners you've taken to your advantage.
 Release 1 to play any card you want this turn, or release 4 of a kind to take another turn.

 That's pretty much the game!
-For the setup instructions, design history, and minor rules, see the Live Rules link at the top of the page.
+For further rules or to play on Tabletop Simulator, follow the links at the top.
 This game is still in development, so please contact me if you'd be interested in playtesting!